Rosa DeLauro CT-03

 DeLauro with Congressman Joe Crowley and President Bill Clinton in 1999

-DeLauro speaking in 2016
+DeLauro speaking at a D.C. rally in 2016

 DeLauro is part of the progressive wing of the Democratic Party and one of the Congressional Progressive Caucus‘s founding members.[28]